A$AP Rocky is arrested in Los Angeles in connection with a 2021 shooting

 Updated April 20, 2022 at 4:12 PM ET

-Police arrested him early Wednesday morning at the Los Angeles International Airport, the city's police department announced.
+Police arrested him early Wednesday morning at Los Angeles International Airport, the city's police department announced.
 The 33-year-0ld, who is a resident of Los Angeles, is facing a charge of assault with a deadly weapon.
-The case is being referred to the Los Angeles County District Attorney's office.
+The case is being referred to the Los Angeles County District Attorney's Office.

 The victim of the shooting sustained a minor injury, according to police.